center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/adfind.rst

 By instead detecting ``OriginalFileName|endswith: '\adfind.exe'``, this analytic moves up a level to **2K**.

 Another approach to improve the robustness of this analytic is to drop the condition of the ``Image`` or ``OriginalFileName`` completely since the command-line arguments specified in the first clause are likely unique to the ADFind tool.
-Adding that second clause adds a way for an adversary to evade the analytic without adding to precision or accuracy.
+Adding that second clause adds a way for an adversary to evade the analytic without decreasing accuracy.

 .. rubric:: References